 Since contactless payment uses NFC and accepts mobile wallets, virtually every method of payment is accepted, from Apple Pay and Google Pay to Visa and American Express.
 This is a great way to offer more payment options.

-So how can contactless payment help lines go faster?
+So how can contactless payment help long lines go faster?

 Swifter transactions.
 Even if it’s just a few seconds, contactless payment helps move the line faster.
 Add those seconds up, and they turn into minutes.
 With contactless payment, customers will likely have their preferred method of payment, but also, there’s no need to wait for customers to look for the right amount of cash, the cashier to count up the right amount of change, and you can avoid running into a credit card machine having swipe issues (or a person’s credit card stripe having similar malfunctions).
 As an example, in a story by The New York Times, a customer at the London Tube had to wait in line at the window for help because his credit card wouldn’t swipe, and that situation could have been avoided with a contactless card.